hoytech/quadrable/README.md

 ### Proof encodings

 There are a variety of ways that merkle-tree proofs can be encoded (whether using the strands model or otherwise).
 The Quadrable C++ library has a conceptual separation between a proof and its encoding.
 There is a `quadrable::Proof` class, and it contains an abstract description of the proof.
-In order to serialize this to something that can be transmitted, there is a separate `encodeProof()` function.
+In order to serialise this to something that can be transmitted, there is a separate `encodeProof()` function.
 This function takes two arguments: The proof to encode and the encoding type.
 So far we have the following encoding types:

 * `CompactNoKeys` (0): An encoding with strands and commands that will be described in the following sections.
 It tries to make the smallest proofs possible, but the optimiser still has room for improvement.
 * `CompactWithKeys` (1): The same as the previous, but the keys (instead of the key hashes) are included in the proof.
 These proofs may be larger (or not) depending on the sizes of your keys.
 They will take slightly more CPU to verify than the no-keys version, but at the end you will have a partial-tree that supports [enumeration by key](#key-tracking).